straorgau/policies/policies/CODE-OF-CONDUCT.md

 Student Transport Riders Association ('the Association') expects members of the Association to act lawfully, honestly, ethically, and with integrity at all times, and in every aspect of their involvement with the Association.

 ## Scope
-All employees, volunteers, and members, regardless of role, are bound by the Code of Conduct.
+All employees, volunteers, and members, are bound by the Code of Conduct.

 Following this code will help to protect members of the Association from inappropriate behaviour from fellow members and staff.

 ## Code of Conduct
-Upon joining the Association, and being a continued member, means that you agree to the following:
+Upon joining the Association, and being a continued member, means that you agree to the following rules.

 Members must: